chris-straka/weibuddies/LEARNING.md

 ## Honestly, working with Kafka in general is tricky sometimes

 I ran into a myriad of problems [like the one this guy had](https://github.com/confluentinc/examples/issues/398).
 I also had troubles setting up tests with kafka.
 I don't want to mock kafka because I don't think my tests would be that useful.
-But running Kafka in a container is still not that great because kafka is really noisy and takes a while to start in a container (when using kraft).
-I think I just need more expertise on kafka and docker in order to do this properly because my containers aren't shutting down correctly and I'm getting strange errors from jest (despite all the tests passing).
+But running Kafka in a container is still not that great either because kafka kraft is really noisy and takes a while to start in a container.
+I think I just need more experience on kafka and docker in order to do this properly because my containers aren't shutting down correctly and I'm getting strange errors from jest (despite all the tests passing).

 ## Choice of hash function